aretext/aretext/CONTRIBUTING.md

 2. Fork the repository, add your changes on a branch, then [submit a pull request](https://github.com/aretext/aretext/pulls).
 Please fill out the pull request template completely, and [allow edits from maintainers](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork).

-3. Fix any failures reported by the continuous integration build.
+3. Fix any failing tests.

 4. A maintainer will review your code as soon as possible.
 We are always busy, so please be patient with us.